Overview of Medical Emergencies in Pets

 Place the animal in cool water, gently soak it with a garden hose, or wrap it in a cool, wet towel.
 Do not overcool the animal to a rectal temperature of lower than 103° F.

-Determine what the pet ingested and how much.
+If possible, determine what the pet ingested and how much.
 Call your veterinarian or poison control center immediately.
 Do not induce vomiting.
 If there are toxins or chemicals on the skin, request directions on how to proceed.

 Symptoms include salivation, loss of control of urine or stool, violent muscle twitching, and loss of consciousness.